 Actress Keira Knightley, who was photographed in a safari-themed fashion shoot at Cottars wrote that the camp is “like something out of a fairytale”.

 The tents are furnished in the same fashion.
 Four-poster beds take a central stage and are accompanied by billowing drapes, North African rugs, wooden rocking chairs (with a carafe of brandy right by) and other period pieces (a claw-foot tub!).
-In any other place the interior decoration might feel overdone, but here it just adds to the magic of Cottars, creating a homey, original safari ambience.
+In any other place, the interior decoration might feel overdone, but here it just adds to the magic of Cottars 1920s Camp, creating a homey, original safari ambiance.

 The romance and heritage